 Milestones Restaurant at the Marriott Hotel

 Pizza is my favorite food so if you’re looking for a decent slice try Zappi’s Pizzeria on Stanley Avenue.
-The crispy dough is loaded with fresh toppings and mouth-watering spices.
+The crispy dough is loaded with fresh toppings and spices.
+It isn't the best pizza, but it's okay for a quick bite and they have a nice patio.

-Zappi's also makes the best sweet potato fries!
+Zappi's also makes pretty good sweet potato fries.

-Kasbah Mediterranean Restaurant serves a wide selection of Greek food with 4 course dinner specials.
-I love their large covered patio and laid-back vibe.
+Kasbah Mediterranean Restaurant serves a wide selection of Greek food with a 4 course dinner special.
+I like their large covered patio and laid-back vibe.

 Whirlpool Jet Boat Tours